A billiards-like dynamical system for attacking chess pieces

 \subsection{Slopes of the same sign}

 First consider a piece whose moves have slopes of the same sign.
-The non-trivial extended trajectories converge to the fixed points of the dynamical system.
+The non-trivial trajectories converge to the fixed points of the dynamical system.
 This proposition does not require the slopes to be rational.

-\begin{proposition} Let $\calB$ be the square board and $\bbP$ have moves with real-valued slopes $m_1$ and $m_2$ of the same sign.
-Every extended trajectory $T=[\bfb_n]_{n\in\bbZ}$ with more than one point is doubly infinite, with its points converging to $(0,1)$ as $n$ approaches $+\infty$ and $(1,0)$ as $n$ approaches $-\infty$ or vice versa. \end{proposition}
+\begin{proposition} Let $\calB$ be the square board and let $\bbP$ have moves with real-valued slopes $m_1$ and $m_2$ of the same sign.
+When the slopes are positive, the only periodic trajectories involve the the fixed points $(0,1)$ and $(1,0)$; whereas when the slopes are negative, the only periodic trajectories involve the fixed points $(0,0)$ and $(1,1)$.
+Every other trajectory $T=[\bfb_n]_{n\in\bbZ}$ is not periodic, with its points converging to the corresponding diametrically opposed fixed points as $n$ approaches $+\infty$ or $-\infty$. \end{proposition}